-The School's SEND policy is on the school website here...

-The school's Complaints Policy is here...
+The School's SEND policy is on the school website.
+The school's Complaints Policy is also on the school website.

 The Local Offer

 The school's link to the Bucks Local Offer: Information for the Local Offer for Buckinghamshire County Council is available at www.bucksfamilyinfo.org/localoffer.